Are you ready for an evening of fashion and fun?

 Thank you to all of our house sponsors for the spring of 2015, who are working in partnership with the Laws, Pherribo, Tapp, Urrutia/Hernandez, and Win/John families.
 Community groups and volunteers will also work this spring to help families repair their homes through the A Brush with Kindness program.

 St. Matthew's Episcopal Church

 St. Paul AME Church

-Four families are completing construction on their new homes this winter in Chapel Hill.
-These homes are located in Phoenix Place, Habitat's affordable subdivision of 50 green certified homes within the Rogers Road community.
-The neighborhood plan was developed with community input and includes a garden, green spaces, picnic shelter, and playground.
-In addition, Habitat plans to complete 15 exterior home repair projects through its A Brush with Kindness program by June 30, 2014.
+Five families are beginning construction on their new homes this spring in Orange County.
+All five homes are located in Tinnin Woods, Habitat's affordable subdivision of 28 green-certified homes in Efland.
+In addition, Habitat plans to complete 15 exterior home repair projects through its A Brush with Kindness program during its fiscal year 2014-15.